boothscript/personal-dev-blog/posts/bootcamp_week1.md

 ---
-title: 'My Remote Bootcamp Experience: Week 1'
+title: 'My Remote Bootcamp Experience: My First Week.'
-description: 'My thoughts on the first week of classes at CodeNation'
+description: 'This week I started on a remote 3 month coding bootcamp with CodeNation.'
 date: 17 January 2021
 ---

+# My Remote Bootcamp Experience: My first week.

 This week I started on a remote 3 month coding bootcamp with CodeNation.
 I've been self teaching for 18 months but have struggled to complete a portfolio of professional projects without support.
 Being given the opportunity to attend through a government pilot scheme, this was something I couldn't turn down.